Introduction

 bedtools intersect -wo -f .2 -a dup_int.bed -b RepeatMaskerFormatted.gff3 |less -S

 In my dataset, TE jumps were not that plentiful, so I concatenated all bed files in attempt to find the goal I mention above (complete duplication source and destination overlap).
-I remove variant events that are associated with supplemental alignments and remove most of the short structural variants to limit the noisiness of the data.
+Here, I remove variant events that are associated with supplemental alignments and remove most of the short structural variants to limit the data noise.

 1